autofeedback-exercises/website/Hypothesis.md

     D("t-test example report") --> E("Colab exercises")
     E --> F("Possible extensions")
   end
+  subgraph three
+    direction LR
+    G("Example report on comparing sampled distributions") --> H("Colab exercises")
+    H --> I("Possible extensions")
+  end
-  click A "hypothesis/hypothesis_testing_basic.pdf" "An example report exploring hypothesis testing by treating the p-values you obtain as random variables" click B "README.md" "Colab exericses to introduce you to the basics of hypothesis testing" click C "hypothesis/extensions1.html" "Suggested extension activities on hypothesis testing for you to persue" click D "hypothesis/t_tests_report.pdf" "An example report exploring performing hypothesis tests using t-tests" click E "README.md" "Colab exercises on performing hypothesis using Student-t distribution" click F "hypothesis/extensions2.html" "Suggested extension activities on performing hypothesis tests using the t-distribution for you to persue"
+  click A "hypothesis/hypothesis_testing_basic.pdf" "An example report exploring hypothesis testing by treating the p-values you obtain as random variables" click B "README.md" "Colab exercises to introduce you to the basics of hypothesis testing" click C "hypothesis/extensions1.html" "Suggested extension activities on hypothesis testing for you to persue" click D "hypothesis/t_tests_report.pdf" "An example report exploring performing hypothesis tests using t-tests" click E "README.md" "Colab exercises on performing hypothesis using Student-t distribution" click F "hypothesis/extensions2.html" "Suggested extension activities on performing hypothesis tests using the t-distribution for you to click G "hypothesis/homogeneity_tests_report.pdf "An example report exploring performing the statitsical tests for homogeneity between distribtuions" click H "README.md" "Colab exercises to introduce you to the basics of performing hypothesis tests to test whether two distributions are the same or different" click I "hypothesis/extensions3.html" "Suggested extension activities that recommend statistics from other hypothesis tests that you could  investigate in the way I have investigated the standard normal, t-distribution and chi2-distribution in my example reports"
 ```